 Question 4: What do my heating bills look like?

 You expect your winter heating bills to be high, but not this high.
 If you notice a significant difference between this year’s and last year’s heating bills, it might be time for a replacement.
 As it ages, your furnace loses efficiency—so the older your furnace is, the more money it takes to heat your home.
-Weigh the costs of a full replacement against how much more you’re paying on your monthly heating bills.
+Weigh the costs of a Doylestown HVAC pro to do full replacement against how much more you’re paying on your monthly heating bills.

 Question 5: Am I still comfortable?

 Loss of efficiency also means your furnace isn’t as great at distributing all that warm air around your home.
 This leads to uneven heating and worse indoor air quality.
-If you’re experiencing any of these things, it might be time to replace your furnace:
+If you’re experiencing any of these things, it might be time to call in the Doylestown HVAC pros to replace your furnace:

 - Colder indoor temperatures